 Thor has been a regular fixture of Marvel Comics canon since his first appearance in 1962, gaining his own comic-book The Mighty Thor in 1966.
 Thor was brought to the big screen with the Kenneth Branagh directed Thor (2011) starring Chris Hemsworth, which proved a success like all the other Marvel Films of the 00s.
 As part of the massive multi-film connect-up between their superheroes, Thor was wound in and appeared in The Avengers with Chris Hemsworth repeating his role and Tom Hiddlestons Loki cast as the main villain.
-The events here follow directly on from and make reference to The Avengers.
+The events of Thor: The Dark World follow directly on from and make reference to The Avengers.

 Though the film enjoyed good critical reception, I was never that big a fan of Thor.
 It was okay for what it did but Kenneth Branagh never quite felt at ease with the superheroics and big-budget spectacle.
-The good news is that Thor: The Dark World feels like it has assembled the same elements into a much better film.
+The good news is that Thor: The Dark World feels like it has assembled the same elements into a better film.
 Most of the actors (with some exceptions) feel much more at home in their roles.
 In the first film, Chris Hemsworth gave the feel of a novice actor that had suddenly been thrust into the midst of a big spectacle arranged around him and was blinking in the confusion of the spotlight.
 By the time of The Avengers he had it nailed and now seems entirely at home in the part.
-The film also sees fit to outfit Hemsworth with gratuitous closeups where he takes his shirt off clearly to appeal to the audience that has celebrated him as a new heartthrob.
+Thor: The Dark World also sees fit to outfit Hemsworth with gratuitous closeups where he takes his shirt off clearly to appeal to the audience that has celebrated him as a new heartthrob.
 Anthony Hopkins is effortlessly at home with Odin once again and he and Hemsworth have some fine father and son scenes.
 Idris Elba and Rene Russo both delineate their characters with fine effect.

 Some of the other returnees are more mixed.
 Tom Hiddleston is clearly having a ball as Loki, although by now the characters over-the-top villainy is starting to slide into camp.
 Stellan Skarsgård gives a whacked-out playing where he seems to be trying to channel John Noble in tvs Fringe (2008-13).
 The worst performance in the film is that of Natalie Portman.
-Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003) and who later jumped ship to DC superheroes with the triumphal Wonder Woman (2017), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract.
+Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003) and who later jumped ship to DC superheroes with the triumphal Wonder Woman (2017), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract (she was written out in the subsequent film).
 Portman gives a dull and indifferent performance as though she was gritting her teeth through every moment of being there.
 In fact, between the two Thor films, she makes surely one of the most boring girlfriends in superherodom you sit wondering what it is about her that inspires Thor to want to give up an entire multi-dimensional kingdom to be with her.
 Kat Dennings, cast in a largely throwaway role as Portmans sidekick, ran rings around her in the first film and effortlessly does the same again here such that you wonder why they didnt cast her as Jane rather than the detached Portman.

 As a director, Alan Taylor seems much more assured with the superheroics than Kenneth Branagh was, eventually mounting to a fine knockdown battle between various parties at the climax.
 There is also several big Star Wars (1977)-styled shootouts as the Dark Elves invade Asgard and where Thor and Loki conduct their breakout and escape.
 In these respects, Thor: The Dark World exceeds Thor much more satisfyingly.
 The other oddity about the film is that it plays the science-fictional interpretation of Norse mythology up far more than the first film did.
 This results in some decided eccentricities such as elves flying in spaceships to conduct a Star Wars-styled invasion of Asgard or the scientists trying to deal with the nine worlds of the Yggdrasil tree from Norse mythology in terms of inter-dimensional physics.
-There is a cute sequence near the start of the film where Natalie Portman and Kat Dennings investigate the inter-dimensional anomalies in an abandoned warehouse that feels almost like a live-action version of the Beyond segment of The Animatrix (2003).
+There is a sequence near the start of the film where Natalie Portman and Kat Dennings investigate the inter-dimensional anomalies in an abandoned warehouse that feels almost like a live-action version of the Beyond segment of The Animatrix (2003).

 Thor: The Dark World works enjoyably well in terms of what you expect of a Thor film.
 On the other hand, the film never truly astounds.
-It feels more than anything as though the writing team have shuffled around a series of what have started to become plot cliches from the Marvel Comics adaptations an artefact with the capacity to destroy the universe and/or bring about the end of the world; massive superheroic battles breaking out; ordinary humans possessed by alien intelligence; aeons-old entities seeking vengeance and/or total destruction.
+It feels more as though the writing team have shuffled around a series of what have started to become plot cliches from the Marvel Comics adaptations an artefact with the capacity to destroy the universe and/or bring about the end of the world; massive superheroic battles breaking out; ordinary humans possessed by alien intelligence; aeons-old entities seeking vengeance and/or total destruction.
 The Dark Elves seem uninteresting as villains.
 Though the Dark Elves have been a part of Marvel Comics canon since 1984 (loosely based on the elves of Norse mythology), the film seems to be straining to make elves seem menacing while avoided any association with Lord of the Rings or Santa Claus.
 Unfortunately, all they come out seeming like is generic science-fiction bad guys, not to mention look like cast-off copies of General Zod from Man of Steel (2013).
 Moreover, it leaves a fine actor like Christopher Eccleston unrecognisably buried beneath makeup.